Last modified — 05 Sep 2025

 For \(n=2\): \[\begin{aligned} \mathbb{P}\left( A_{1}\cup A_{2}\right) & = \mathbb{P}\left( A_{1}\right) +\mathbb{P}\left( A_{2}\right) -\mathbb{P}\left( A_{1}\cap A_{2}\right) \\ \\ & \leq \mathbb{P}\left( A_{1}\right) +\mathbb{P}\left( A_{2}\right)\end{aligned}\] because \(\mathbb{P}\left( A_{1}\cap A_{2}\right) \geq 0\)

-Suppose the probability she passes test \(T_1\) is 0.8, test \(T_2\) is 0.7 and both tests is 0.6.
+Jane must take two tests, call them \(T_1\) and \(T_2\).
+The probability that she passes test \(T_1\) is 0.8, that she passes test \(T_2\) is 0.7, and that of passing both tests is 0.6.

 Calculate the probability that: